FlyingJester/Tempest/README.md

 Complexes are structures of data.
 A complex is simply a pair of data, which can be of any type.
 Complex structures are formed of trees of complexes.

+All variables are single-assignment, but can be declared and then assigned later.
+Once a variable has been assigned to, it may not be modified.
+For non-integral types (scalars and complexes), the variable must have all its components assigned at the same assignment.
+For a complex, this can be as simple as assigned two other variables and then assigning the complex to hold these two variables.
+The same can be done for all of a scalar's elements.

 Pluto has some functional aspects.
 A function in a more traditional sense is called a "subroutine".
 Subroutines cannot be called recursively, and cannot be declared in a nested manner.
 A second type of function called a "nanoroutine" is supported.
 Nanoroutines can only be declared nested within subroutines, and can only be called from within their own subroutine.
 A nanoroutine is more like a coroutine, and calls to nanoroutines do not grow the stack.
-All nested calls to nanoroutines share the same argument variables.
+However, returning from a recursive nanoroutine will return to the original nanoroutine call, rather than to the previous call of the nanoroutine.
+Calling from one nanoroutine to another will still grow the stack, and will return normally to the place in the calling nanoroutine where the other nanoroutine was called.
+In this way, a nanoroutine can be thought of similarly to a goto-like statement with scoped arguments and a return value.

 Pluto has only two control structures, the nanoroutine and a branch statement.
-All loops are performed using branches and nanoroutine calls.
+All loops are performed using branches and recursive nanoroutine calls.
+Subroutines cannot be recursive, although a subroutine can simply call one of its nonroutines recursively.

+It is of note that many aspects of features that are optional in other languages, like return types and call arguments, are required in Pluto.
+Every routine must have at least one argument and must declare a return type (although a return value can just be garbage).
+All expressions must have at least one statement (something akin to `for(;;)` is not allowed--its odd for nothing be considered "true" or
+"false").
+This makes the syntax simpler, and allows for some syntactical conventions to be reused in a non-ambiguous way that gives notational orthogonality without adding too much complexity.

 Types
 -----